sswam/allemande/doc/README-allemande.md

 ## What's in the box?

 - Voice and in-editor text chat with an AI model (e.g. point-alpaca).
-- Shell tools for ChatGPT 3.5, GPT-4 and Claude.
+- Shell tools to use GPT-4, ChatGPT 3.5, Claude, and Claude Instant.
-- WebUI for multi-user, multi-bot, multi-agent chat
+- Our WebUI and systems to support multi-user, multi-bot, multi-agent chat.
-- a local API service for core AI models, based on directories and files not sockets
+- A local API service to run the core AI models, based on directories and files rather than sockets.
 - An OCR script that uses GPT for proofreading.
-- video-to-flashcards: Automatically generate Anki flashcards from YouTube videos (up to 15 minutes or so).
+- video-to-flashcards: Automatically generate summaries and Anki flashcards from YouTube videos (up to 15 minutes or so).
+- llm-git-commit: Automatically writes your git commit messages.
+Unanimously voted "the best shell script ever" by all of our developers at Allemande.
 - API servers for alpaca LLM and whisper STT models
 - chatgpt-model-switcher: switch models mid-chat in the ChatGPT web app, install it [from GreasyFork](https://greasyfork.org/en/scripts/463362-chatgpt-model-switcher).
 - An away script: try to keep an AI chatbot active while you're away, without it going insane!

 ## Requirements

-- Currently this system requires a 24GB GPU such as a 3090 to run the LLM model, speech recognition, and speech synthesis at once.
-In future I hope to reduce the memory requirements.

-- GNU/Linux
+- GNU/Linux, preferably Debian 12
+- Our "Ally" LLM; see the [Point Alpaca](https://github.com/pointnetwork/point-alpaca) page for info on obtaining the weights.
+- A 24GB GPU, such as a 3090, is needed if you want to run <i>Ally Chat</i> locally.
 - python3 < 3.11
 - perl 5
 - bash
-- LLaMA 7B
-- point.alpaca
 - whisper
 - Coqui TTS
 - nginx
-- haproxy (if needed)
+- haproxy (if you want to run apache on the same server)

 - apt install soundstretch amixer tesseract yt-dlp ffmpeg